Nitin2575/PassPlate/README.md

 ---

+## Why Now

+The pieces this needs all arrived in the last few years, and they arrived together.

+Portable credentials became muscle memory.
+Apple Wallet and Google Wallet, NameDrop-style tap sharing, and scan-to-open interactions are now everyday behavior.
+A few years ago, "open your pass and share it" needed explaining.
+Today it's a reflex, which means the handoff PassPlate depends on no longer has to be taught.

+Restaurants already digitized the read side.
+QR menus and digital ordering went mainstream after 2020.
+Venues that would never have added a new screen now already have scan-based touchpoints, which lowers the cost of the other side ever reading a PlateID.

+AI made the messy part cheap.
+Structuring free-text allergy notes, summarizing a whole guest list for a host, and translating needs into plain language were impractical to build before modern language models.
+They're now a thin, affordable layer.
+The work that makes the data actually usable just dropped in cost by an order of magnitude.

+Dietary identity is more common and more visible.
+Food allergy prevalence is rising, and dietary identity has broadened well beyond allergies into religious, health, and lifestyle needs that people now carry openly into every social meal.
+The friction surface is growing, not shrinking.

+None of these alone makes PassPlate possible.
+Together they mean the infrastructure, the behavior, and the enabling technology finally line up at the same time.

+---

 ## The AI Layer

 AI acts as a communication and coordination layer, never a substitute for medical, nutritional, or allergy advice.
 Use cases include: